max-pfeiffer/proxmox-talos-opentofu/README.md

    the repository you specify in `argocd_app_of_apps_source`.
 Credentials for a private repository can be configured and installed with OpenTofu using `install_argocd_app_of_apps_git_repo_secret` and the related variables:
    * install_cilium_lb_config = false
-   * argocd_helm_values: add your Helm values and override defaults, for instance keep server insecure and switch off ingress
+   * argocd_helm_values/argocd_helm_yaml_values: add your Helm values and override defaults, for instance keep server insecure and switch off ingress
    * install_argocd_app_of_apps = true
    * argocd_app_of_apps_source = YOUR SOURCE SETTINGS
    * install_argocd_app_of_apps_git_repo_secret = true